 Recommended fuel:

-Unleaded gasoline, at least 87 AKI number (RON 91)
+Unleaded gasoline, at least 87 AKI number (RON 91) (except supercharger) or 91 AKI number (RON 96) (supercharger).

 For further details such as gasohol or diesel fuel grade, see "Fuel recommendation" in the "Technical and consumer information" section.